FMU Container Builder — GUI¶

 .fmufile - Click OK to apply the replacement

-The replacement is done in place: all wires, start values, and exposed output ports are preserved.
-If a port name referenced by a start value, a wire mapping, or an exposed output no longer exists in the new FMU, it appears in red in the detail panels — allowing you to review and correct invalid references.
+The replacement is done in place: all wires, start values, and exposed input/output ports are preserved.
+If a port name referenced by a start value, a wire mapping, or an exposed input/output no longer exists in the new FMU, it appears in red in the detail panels — allowing you to review and correct invalid references.
+The affected wire itself is also drawn in red on the canvas, so broken connections are immediately visible without having to open every wire's details.

 Typical use case